ArvindHarinder1/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 37. Scroll down to the **SETTINGS** in the navigation pane, click Identity to expand the related section.
 Then click Single Sign-On Settings.
 38. On the Single Sign-On Settings page, click the Edit button.
 39. Select SAML Enabled, and then click Save.
-40. To configure your SAML single sign-on settings, click New.
+40. Click New to configure SAML single sign-on settings.
 41. On the SAML Single Sign-On Setting Edit page, make the following configurations:
-	- For the **Name** field, type SSO Ignite demo.
+	- For the **Name**, type SSO Ignite demo.
-	- In the **Issuer** field, paste the value of SAML Entity ID, which you have copied from Azure portal.
+	- In the **Issuer**, paste the value of SAML Entity ID, which you have copied from Azure portal.
-	- In the **Entity Id** textbox, type your Salesforce domain name using the following pattern: *https://<subdomain>-dev-ed.my.salesforce.com*
+	- In the **Entity Id**, type your Salesforce domain name using the following pattern: *https://<subdomain>-dev-ed.my.salesforce.com*
 	- To upload the Identity Provider Certificate, click **Choose File** to browse and select the certificate file, which you have downloaded from Azure portal.
-	- As **SAML Identity Type**, choose one of the following options:		- Select Assertion contains the Federation ID from the User object, if Federation ID from the User object is being passed in SAML assertion
+	- As **SAML Identity Type**, choose: Assertion contains the Federation ID from the User object
 	- For **SAML Identity Location**, select Identity is in the NameIdentifier element of the Subject statement.
 	- For **Service Provider Initiated Request Binding**, select HTTP Redirect.
-	- In **Identity Provider Login URL** textbox, paste the value of Single Sign-On Service URL, which you have copied from Azure portal
+	- In **Identity Provider Login URL**, paste the value of Single Sign-On Service URL, which you have copied from Azure portal

 42. Finally, click Save to apply your SAML single sign-on settings.
 43. On the left navigation pane in Salesforce, click Company Settings to expand the related section, and then click My Domain.